 Negligence by in canine handler

 First, I believe it was negligent for the handler to tie his dog near a crowd of people.
 Given the circumstances, it should have been foreseeable to the handler that people would be moving past the dog in a hurried manner.
-This kind of stimulus (movement which triggers innate predatory tendencies), has the potential to elicit an aggressive reaction in many dogs, but particularly police dogs.
+This kind of stimulus (a movement which triggers innate predatory tendencies), has the potential to elicit an aggressive reaction in many dogs, but particularly police dogs.
 Note that police dogs receive specialized training to attack and apprehend suspects fleeing from police.

 Compromised skill set

 This police dog may have been brought into the stadium for bomb detection work; however, it’s likely that the dog was also trained in suspect apprehension.
 Most police dogs are “multi-taskers” in that the same dog is usually used for different tasks: i.e. bomb detection, drug detection, tracking and suspect apprehension.
 My opinion as a police dog expert is that multitasking training compromises the skill set of a police dog for any given task.